 What binding agents are used in bamboo flooring?

-Solid strand woven bamboo floors use only phenol-formaldehyde resins, which typically do not result in emissions that are considered hazardous.
-Engineered bamboo floors, like all engineered hardwoods, do use trace amounts of urea formaldehyde during manufacturing, but it is generally in very safe quantities, roughly equivalent to the levels used in the production of household and office furniture, and cleaning products.
+Solid strand woven bamboo floors use only phenol-formaldehyde resins, which typically do not result in emissions considered hazardous.
+Engineered bamboo floors, like all engineered hardwoods, do use trace amounts of urea-formaldehyde during manufacturing, but it is generally in very low, safe quantities.
+These quantities are roughly equivalent to the levels used in the production of household and office furniture and cleaning products.

 Are there formaldehyde-free brands of bamboo flooring?

-Formaldehyde is a naturally-occurring organic compound that exists in everything, including our breath and our cellular structure, so it’s hard to say anything is truly “formaldehyde-free”; however, when it comes to flooring, there are products that can be so low in formaldehyde as to meet the “No Added Urea Formaldehyde (NAUF)” standard.
-Most high quality bamboo flooring in the US meet this standard.
+Formaldehyde is a naturally-occurring organic compound that exists in everything, including our breath and our cellular structure, so it’s hard to say anything is truly “formaldehyde-free”.
+However, when it comes to flooring, there are products that are so low in formaldehyde, they meet the “No Added Urea Formaldehyde (NAUF)” standard.
+Most high-quality bamboo flooring in the US meets this standard.